EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Setup and methods

-For our generative modeling task, the ML model must generate multiple outputs for one single input $X$.
+For our generative modeling task, the ML model must generate multiple outputs for one single GCM input $X$.
 To achieve this, we integrate Gaussian noise into our model as a source of stochasticity.
 We do this separately for each subpart of our model (\textit{coarse model} and each component of the \textit{super-resolution model}).
 For the dense MLP architectures, the noise is concatenated to hidden units in each hidden layer.
-This facilitates learning complex representations of the random inputs and yields spatially correlated variability in the samples, in line with independently developed approaches such as \cite{Alet2025SkillfulMarginals, Lang2024AIFS-CRPS:Score}.
+This facilitates learning complex representations of the random inputs and yields spatially correlated variability in the samples, in line with independently developed approaches such as \citeA{Alet2025SkillfulMarginals}, \citeA{Lang2024AIFS-CRPS:Score}.
 For the sparse layers, the stochastic super-resolution proceeds in two stages (see Fig.~\ref{fig:methods:sparselayers}).
-A first deterministic upsampling step is done separately for each target variable, and interpolates each high-resolution pixel in $\tZ$ linearly from its nearest low-resolution neighbors in $Z'$.
-The second step is a stochastic refinement, using the concatenation of the intermediate upsampled variables.
-Gaussian noise is concatenated to the four variables in each pixel; then each pixel again aggregates information linearly from its nearest neighbors via learnable weights such that spatially correlated noise can be generated; finally, one MLP is used for all pixels (weight-sharing across space).
-Each pixel is processed independently of others, but all dimensions are considered jointly.
+A first deterministic upsampling step is done separately for each target variable, and interpolates each high-resolution pixel in $Z^{(k+1)}$ linearly from its nearest low-resolution neighbors in $Z^{(k)}$ with learnable location-specific weights.
+The second step performs a stochastic refinement.
+The intermediate upsampled variables are stacked and concatenated with several channels of Gaussian noise in each pixel; this concatenation is used as input to another local aggregation.
+Each pixel again has its distinct set of linear weights, applied to inputs from a local neighborhood, using both the upsampled variables as well as the noise channels.
+This step enables generating spatially correlated variability and capturing multivariate dependencies.
+Finally, a shared MLP is used for all pixels (weight-sharing across space), where each pixel is processed independently of others, but all dimensions are considered jointly.
 More details on all model architectures are given in App.~\ref{sec:appendix:model-architecture}.

-Our choice of loss function ensures that the model indeed learns the correct conditional distributions, as we describe next.